A hill on top in the Verduno region

 Barbaresco (Barbaresco)

 The historic commune in the heart of the appellation, Barbaresco itself produces complete, rounded expressions of Nebbiolo, resplendent with fine, linear tannins, brittle but jostling perfumes and lashings of red fruits and spices.
-Elevations overall are not especially high compared to Barolo and, in Barbaresco, Treiso, but a slightly cooler and breezier micro-climate next to Neive means great freshness, while a high presence of sand in some of the most fabled sites such as Asili produces wines of incredible refinement and noble aroma.
-Rabaja, the other bona-fide Grand Cru in the commune, tends to display darker, spicier berried fruits, with epic energy and fine balsamic and mineral notes.
-For those starting out, Barbaresco tends to produce very consistent, fruity and pretty wines with long aging potential.
+Elevations overall are not especially high but a slightly cooler and breezier micro-climate compared to Neive means good freshness.
+The high proportion of sand in some of the most fabled sites such as Asili produces wines of incredible refinement and noble aroma.
+Rabaja, another great site, tends to display darker, spicier berried fruits, with epic energy and fine balsamic and mineral notes.
+For those starting out, Barbaresco tends to produce consistent, fruity and elegant wines with long aging potential.

 A town on a hill the Barbaresco area